 Where are you from?

 I am from New Jersey, and my parents are from Ecuador.

 What made me focus on Chemistry is my love of experiments and doing research, so I have tried to help give students this opportunity.
 I was the Principal Investigator for an NSF ATE grant at PCC funded by the National Science Foundation.
 The project involved creating a tiered early research experience beginning with course embedded research experiences, to research methods course or mentored research experience, and then a research internship at partner institutions (Jet Propulsion Lab (JPL), Huntington Medical Research Institute (HMRI), Oak Crest Institute of Science and California Polytechnic State University, Pomona).
 Also, at PCC, I was actively involved in developing a peer and faculty mentoring program for underrepresented students.
-I have acted as and am currently a faculty mentor for students doing research and am the advisor for the PCC Chemistry Club.
+I have acted as a faculty mentor for students doing research and am a co-advisor for the PCC Chemistry Club.

 Administrative Assistant II

 Where are you from?